MechMicroMan/openpiv-xl/README.md

 `pip install git+https://github.com/MechMicroMan/openpiv-python.git`

-Note: you will need a Nvidia GPU which supports CUDA 12x
+Note: you will need a Nvidia GPU which supports CUDA 12x to use GPU acceleration

 ## License and copyright

 This package is licenses under the GNU General Public License v3.0

-Copyright statement: `smoothn.py` is a Python version of `smoothn.m` originally created by D. Garcia [https://de.mathworks.com/matlabcentral/fileexchange/25634-smoothn], written by Prof. Lewis and available on Github [https://github.com/profLewis/geogg122/blob/master/Chapter5_Interpolation/python/smoothn.py].
-We include a version of it in the `openpiv` folder for convenience and preservation.
-We are thankful to the original authors for releasing their work as an open source.
-OpenPIV license does not relate to this code.
-Please communicate with the authors regarding their license.